jailop/ndarray-c/README.md

 - It is not intended for production use.
 - Feedback is welcome

+**Pending decisions**:

+- It has not decided the error management approach.
+At this moment, only asserts are applied.

 ## Design Considerations

 - The priority is a clean and simple API over performance